phax/peppol-commons/README.md

 # News and noteworthy

+* v6.2.1 - work in progress
+    * Requires at least ph-commons 9.1.8
 * v6.2.0 - 2018-10-24
     * Added SMP transport profile "PEPPOL AS4 v2"
     * Removed all deprecated methods